Softonix/frontend-guidelines/README.md

     │       ├── tags.store.ts          # Tags module - tags used across the app and doesn't have own page │       └── auth.store.ts          # Auth module - user data, tokens used across the app, sidebar, settings
     │   ├── create-store.ts            # Initializes store
-    │   ├── index.ts                   # Exports all modules
+    │   ├── index.ts                   # Exports all modules (not needed if using auto-imports)
     │
     ├── types
     │   ├── general.d.ts               # Some general types used everywhere in the project
     │   ├── index.ts                   # Exports all types
     │
     ├── views